 Hike to the Top of Innsbruck

 You made it all the way to 2256 m above sea level by cable car.
 Now you might as well let your legs take you a further 78m to the Hafelekarspitze at 2334 m.
-It only takes 15 minutes and it may be the only summit you will ever climb!
+It only takes 15 minutes, and it may be the only summit you will ever climb!

 The 360° view will let you see all the way to Italy in the south and Germany to the north.
 The barren landscape behind the Hafelekar station is in stark contrast to the fertile Inn Valley and green mountain slopes to the front.

-The Hafelekar is the start of several summer hikes.
+If you´re up for a longer hike, the Hafelekar is the start of several summer hikes.
 These include the Goethe trail to the Gleirschspitze, the Mandlspitze, the Gleirschtaler Brandjoch saddle or the Rumer Spitze.

 Best Hotels near the Innsbruck Cable Car